WurthElektronik/FeatherWings/CalypsoFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 ---

-5. In the **Navigator**, select the database you want to work with from the list, select the tables or views you want to work with (we chose **vGetAllCategories**), and then select **Load** to move the data from your database to your Excel spreadsheet.
+5. In the **Navigator**, select the database you want to work with from the list, select the tables or views you want to work with (chose the one you created in the Azure SQL), and then select **Load** to move the data from your database to your Excel spreadsheet.

     Select a database and table.